-This article on the 10th (Prince of Wales’s Own Royal) Hussars will provide you with an overview of the Regiment’s activities during the First World War and will help you to research a soldier who served with the Regiment.
+This article on the 10th (Prince of Wales’s Own Royal) Hussars will provide you with an overview of the Regiment’s activities during the First World War and will help you to research a soldier who served with the unit.
 I have also written a series of guides to help you research British soldiers who served in the war:

 The 10th (Prince of Wales’s Own Royal) Hussars in the First World War

-After landing at Ostend, the Regiment moved to Ypres where it would take part in the First Battle of Ypres.
-With the establishment of trench warfare, the Regiment couldn’t be used in a traditional cavalry role for most of the war.
+After landing at Ostend, the Regiment moved to Ypres where it took part in the First Battle of Ypres.
+With the establishment of trench warfare, the Regiment couldn’t be used in a traditional mounted role for most of the war.
 However, the 10th Hussars was rotated in and out of the front line trenches and suffered a constant stream of casualties.
 The 10th Hussars took part in the Second Battle of Ypres and suffered heavy casualties on 13 May 1915.
 These casualties amounted to 138 officers and men and included Lieutenant-Colonel Eustace Robert Ambrose Shearman.
 The rest of 1915 and 1916 was fairly uneventful for the Regiment.

-The next major engagement for the 10th Hussars was the Battle of Moncy Le Preux, on the opening day of the Battle of Arras on 11 April 1917 where the Regiment suffered 189 casualties.
-Very little occurred during the next year, as the 10th Hussars was mostly billeted away from the front line.
+The next major engagement for the Regiment was at Monchy-le-Preux, during the Battle of Arras on 11 April 1917 where the 10th Hussars suffered 189 casualties.
+Very little occurred during the next year, as the Regiment was mostly billeted away from the front line.
 On the 21 March 1918, the German Spring Offensive began and the Regiment was engaged.
 During 1918, the 10th Hussars also took part in the Hundred Days Offensive and suffered 70 casualties during the attack on the village of Honnechy on 9 October 1918.
-This attack would be the last occasion in which the Regiment suffered significant casualties during the war.
-The 10th Hussars was at Leuze, Belgium when the Armistice came into effect on 11 November 1918.Seven soldiers of the 10th Hussars are buried in the Aveluy Communal Cemetery Extension, near Albert on the Somme.
-All seven soldiers were killed on 10 October 1916, 9 October in the war diary, while working as part of a dismounted party.
+This attack was the last occasion in which the Regiment suffered significant casualties during the war.
+When the Armistice came into effect on 11 November 1918, the 10th Hussars was at Leuze, Belgium.

-Researching a Soldier who Served in the 10th Hussars during WW1
+Researching a Soldier who Served in the 10th Hussars during the First World War

 To research a soldier who served in the 10th Hussars you’ll need to use both FindmyPast and Ancestry as they both have different record sets.
 Both sites offer a free trial and clicking on the banner below will take you to FindmyPast.

-- Date: 06 October 1914 – 28 February 1918
+- Date: 07 October 1914 – 28 February 1918

 - 6th Cavalry Brigade, 3rd Cavalry Division

-- Reference: WO95/1156/4
+- Reference: WO 95/1156/4

 - Notes: A good war diary with detailed entries for when the 10th Hussars are in action.
-There are a few appendices including a list of casualties sustained by the 10th Hussars on 13 May 1915 which include the recipient’s squadrons.
+There are a few appendices including a list of casualties sustained by the 10th Hussars on 13 May 1915 which include the soldier’s squadrons.

 - Date: 01 March 1918 – 31 March 1919